Dennis de Nooijer: Managerial and coaching career

 In January 2018, De Nooijer was appointed head coach of Derde Divisie side Hoek.
 In November 2018, he and his brother left Dordrecht following Gérard’s dismissal as head coach.
 In December 2019, De Nooijer was relieved of his duties at Hoek, with chairman Art van der Staal citing a lack of mutual trust, including the failure to adhere to agreed-upon terms.
 De Nooijer believed his decision to give the squad a break that week, despite their strong third-place position, contributed to the tension, as the chairman insisted on training.
 Assistant coach Giovanni Siereveld resigned in solidarity with De Nooijer.

 In February 2019, he began working as a youth coach in China for Dalian Istar H&C, again following in his brother's footsteps.

 In July 2020, he was appointed assistant coach to Karel Fraeye at Roeselare in the Belgian Division 1.
 However, the club declared bankruptcy in September 2020.

 In March 2021, De Nooijer was appointed head coach of Terneuzense Boys ahead of the 2021–22 season.
 In January 2022, De Nooijer announced his move to Goes, who had been relegated to the Vierde Divisie prior to his appointment in the summer of 2022.
 Under his leadership, the team achieved promotion back to the Derde Divisie in 2024.

 In December 2024, De Nooijer was appointed head coach of SteDoCo, another club in the Derde Divisie, ahead of the 2025–26 season.
+In November 2025, he announced that he would leave the club at the end of the season, citing the absence of a contract extension offer.

+In January 2026, De Nooijer was announced as the head coach of Tweede Divisie club Kozakken Boys from the 2026–27 season.
+With SteDoCo's results having declined—the club had won only once in roughly three months and slipped to 11th in the Derde Divisie—he and his assistant Hans Bos were dismissed with immediate effect on 16 February 2026, with twelve league matches still to play; technical director Cees Lagendijk and Gert-Jan Koekkoek took over for the remainder of the season.